How to: Understand and Circumvent Network Censorship

 In this diagram, the request for eff.org’s IP address is modified at the Internet Service Provider level.
 The ISP interferes with the DNS resolver, and the IP address is redirected to give an incorrect answer or no answer.

-Keyword filtering.
-If traffic is unencrypted, Internet Service Providers can block web pages based on their contents.
+Keyword filtering: If traffic is unencrypted, ISPs can block web pages based on their contents.
 With a general increase in encrypted sites, this type of filtering is becoming less popular.

-HTTPS site filtering.
-When accessing sites over HTTPS, all of the content is encrypted except the name of the site.
-Since they can still see the site name, Internet Service Providers or local network administrators can decide which sites to block access to.
+HTTPS site filtering: When accessing sites over HTTPS, all of the content is encrypted except the name of the site.
+Since they can still see the site name, ISPs or local network administrators can decide which sites to block access to.

-Protocol and port blocking.
-A firewall or router might try to identify what kind of Internet technology someone is using to communicate, and block certain ones by recognizing technical details of how they communicate (protocols and port numbers are examples of information that can be used to identify what technology is being used).
+Protocol and port blocking: A firewall or router might try to identify what kind of internet technology someone is using to communicate, then block certain ones by recognizing technical details of how they communicate (protocols and port numbers are examples of information that can be used to identify what technology is being used).
 If the firewall can correctly recognize what kind of communication is happening or what technology is being used, it can be configured not to pass that communication along.
-For example, some networks might block the technologies used by certain VoIP (Internet phone call) or VPN applications.
+For example, some networks might block the technologies used by certain VoIP (internet phone call), peer-to-peer file sharing software, or VPN applications.

 In this diagram, the router recognizes a computer attempting to connect to an HTTPS site, which uses Port 443.
 Port 443 is on this router’s list of blocked protocols.

 Other types of blocking anchor link

 Usually, blocking and filtering is used to prevent people from accessing specific sites or services.
 However, different types of blocking are becoming more common as well.